JianJiaT/tp/docs/UserGuide.md

 addExpenseToEvent /exi EXPENSE_INDEX /evi EVENT_INDEX
 ```
 #### **_DESCRIPTION_**
 Adds an expense to an event.
-The expense and event are identified by their respective indices.
-If an expense already belongs to an event, it will be removed from the previous event and added to the new event.
+If an expense already belongs to an event, it will be removed from the original event and added to the new event.

 #### **_PARAMETERS_**
 `/exi EXPENSE_INDEX` : Index of the expense to be added to the event. <br>